gbs4ever/childrens-library-/README.md

 # README

-# Ruby version
+# Version
 Ruby 2.6.1
 Rails 5.2.3

 Welcome to your new app!
 In this directory, you'll find the files you need to be able to use  your Ruby library  app.
 We have created a checkout system in addition to just reviewing the books.
-Additional features will be added on , stay tuned !
+Additional features will be added soon , stay tuned !

 * System dependencies,
 All the dependencies are listed in the gem file.

 * Database initialization,
-The db  for this ruby app is built on postgresql, but can be  changed to other SQL DB.
+The db  for this rails app is built on postgresql, but can be  changed to other SQL DB.

-* Deployment instructions,